Skip to content

 docker compose down

-• Update the Application: To update the application, pull the latest images and restart the containers:
+• Update Images: To update the container images to the latest versions and restart the services:

 cd /root/wordpress